CobayaSampler/cobaya/docs/cosmo_model.rst

 .. note::

-   If you are not really interested in any likelihood value and just want to get some cosmological observables (possibly using your modified version of a cosmological code :doc:`modified_code`), use :doc:`likelihood_one` as the only likelihood and add the requests for cosmological quantities by hand, as we did above with :math:`H(z)`.
+   If you are not really interested in any likelihood value and just want to get some cosmological observables (possibly using your modified version of a cosmological code), use the mock :doc:`'one' <likelihood_one>` likelihood as the only likelihood, and add the requests for cosmological quantities by hand, as we did above with :math:`H(z)`.

    **NB:** you will not be able to request some of the derived parameters unless you have requested some cosmological product to compute.